Crew972: Management

-President and Co-founder Alex Orrelle spend eight years in San Francisco, where he worked on Disney/Pixar's The Incredibles, Finding Nemo, Boundin, and the Monsters, Inc. DVD; and on Manex Entertainment/Warner Bros.
+President and co-founder Alex Orrelle spend eight years in San Francisco, where he worked on Disney/Pixar's The Incredibles, Finding Nemo, Boundin, and the Monsters, Inc. DVD; and on Manex Entertainment/Warner Bros.
 The Matrix Reloaded.
 During his studies, Alex made two award winning traditional animated short films and created and directed the CG short film Freeware, the 2001 winner of the Sundance On-Line Film Festival.
-Alex holds a BA in Fine Arts.